If you can learn how to save money on a low income, you will be able to quickly build up a financial buffer which will help protect you from debt.

 Apply for insurance quotes online.
 Find the lowest quote.
 Contact other insurers, mentioning the quote that you have received, to see if they can offer a better price.

 Many providers of products and services will be happy to undercut their competitors if it means that they will make a sale that they would otherwise lose to someone else.
-As the buyer, you can use this in your favour.
+As a buyer, you can use this in your favour.

-Find out what you are entitled to
+Tip 14: Find out what you are entitled to

-When people are trying to save money on low income, they can often overlook things they are legally entitled to.
+When people are trying to save money on a low income, they can often overlook things they are legally entitled to.

 The entitled to benefits calculator can inform you if there are any benefits (such as working tax credits), that you could be claiming.